tommasodotNET/remote-agent-test/README.md

 ## Details about the sample

 I am using an `AgentGroupChat` to show how to use different remote agents togethere in the same chat.
 It's a useful use case.
-Since the`RemoteChatCompletionAgent` extends the type `ChatCompletionAgent`, it can be used in the same way as the local agent.
+Since the`RemoteChatCompletionAgent` extends the type `ChatHistoryKernelAgent`, it can be used in the same way as the local agent.

 In thie simple Group Chat, we have two agents:
 - `TranslatorAgent`: this agent translates the text to English.
 [Program.cs](./RemoteAgentTest.Agent1/Program.cs)